-- P. Grades are due by 3:30 pm on the records day following exams. - Q. Beginning with the 2012-2013 school year, two (2) additional minutes of instruction will be added to the student day to provide for the adjustment in the trimester conference schedule and trimester exam schedule.
+- (i.e., the seventh week): six (6) hours each trimester.
+A half day for students will be provided to accommodate afternoon conferences each trimester.
+The faculty team shall select the conference option times for each trimester from those provided in the calendar - O. Per the permanent agreement on calendar, exams shall be conducted in accordance with provisions of the Calendar Rules in Appendix 4 of this agreement (See item 13). - P. Grades are due by close of business on the records day following exams. - Q. Beginning with the 2012-2013 school year, two (2) additional minutes of instruction will be added to the student day to provide for the adjustment in the trimester conference schedule and trimester exam schedule.
 This shall be done by moving the tardy bell two (2) minutes earlier so that one (1) minute shall be added to first period and that one (1) minute added to the fourth period